-Opportunities to respond (OTR) include instances where teachers elicit answers or responses from students.
+An opportunities to respond (OTR) occurs when a teacher asks a question or gives a prompt that elicits responses from students.
 Unfortunately, the traditional OTR involves teachers calling on one student at a time to answer a question.
 When we call on a single student, it makes it easy for the rest of the class to get bored and check out.

 Let’s consider how we can keep every student in the class actively engaged throughout an entire lesson.